 CVC (consonant-vowel-consonant) words are essential for teaching children to decode, or read, unknown words.
 These printable CVC word flashcards feature colorful imagery and easy to identify middle vowel sounds for practice.
 Print the free flashcards to use for self practice or as a fun matching game!

-These free printable CVC word flashcards are great practice for students learning to read!
-They can be used as flashcards for self-practice reading simple word OR as a fun matching game!
+And these free printable CVC word flashcards are excellent practice for students learning to read!
+They can be used a few ways- as flashcards for self-practice reading simple word, OR as a fun matching game!

 The flashcards are separated by middle letter sound and feature bright, colorful, and easy to identify images.